orkes-io/docs/docs/getting-started/introduction.md

 description: ""
 ---

+import {useCurrentSidebarCategory} from '@docusaurus/theme-common';
+import DocCardList from '@theme/DocCardList';

 # Introduction

 Orkes Conductor is an orchestration platform for building distributed applications in any language.
 Modern applications often consist of multiple services that must work together to complete the application.
 An orchestration layer is essential to manage this efficiently—similar to a frontend or backend layer in your tech stack.
 Orkes Conductor lets you add an orchestration layer to your existing applications or build new ones from scratch.

 Orchestration is the practice of managing the flow and coordination of tasks across multiple services, much like how Kubernetes orchestrates containers or step functions orchestrate cloud operations.
 Workflows are components used to orchestrate distributed services.
 As modern applications increasingly rely on distributed services, orchestration becomes essential for ensuring your app’s performance and resilience.